mustafayildizmuh/prgToXML/README.md

 # PRG to XML Converter for KDT Drilling Machine

 This program is designed to convert MasterWood - MasterWork files with the PRG extension to XML files for the KDT Drilling Machine.

+You can install program directly from "prgToXML.appinstaller" from root dir.